IgorBrandao42/Quantum-Gaussian-Information-Toolbox/README.md

 The README below is not complete, but for the moment you can refer to the [documentation pdf](https://github.com/IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-python/blob/main/Documentation%20-%20Quantum_Gaussian_Information_Toolbox%20-%20python.pdf)!

+## Dependencies

+This toolbox makes use of the numpy and scipy packages.

 ## Installation

 Clone this repository or download this Toolbox to your project folder and import the toolbox: